Advance your organization via social media

 - Discounts, payment plan, scholarships available

-- LEARN MORE — View this semester’s recorded info session for details
+- LEARN MORE — View our fall 2021 information session recording

 In today’s ever-changing landscape, organizations need effective social media marketing strategies to reach their full potential.
 This program introduces students to leveraging social media to build and extend brand awareness, increase visibility, engage current and potential customers, cultivate brand ambassadors, gain new customers, promote growth, and support organizational goals.